Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 * If two tables have a relationship but no foreign keys, the conditions for invalid character data exists.
 * Implementing relationships appropriately reduces the likelihood of invalid character data.

+### Nonparametric Data

+* Nonparametric data is the data collected from categorial variables.
+* Sometimes the categories indicate differentiation, and sometimes they have a rank order associated with them

+### Data Outliers

+* A data outlier is a value that differs significantly from other observations in a dataset.
+* With outliers you need to understand why they exist and whether they are valid in a context of your analysis.
+* Outliers exist regardless of data type.

+### Specification Mismatch

+* Specification describes the target value for a component.
+* A specification mismatch occures whn an individual components characteristics are beyond the range of acceptable values.
+* Specification mismatch occurs when data does not conform to its destination data type.

+### Data Type Validation

+* Data type validation ensures that values in a dataset have a consistent data type.
+* Programming languages, including SQL, Python, and R all have data type validation function.
+* Use these functions to validate the data type for each column in a data file before attempting a database load.